fetchai/agents-aea/docs/index.md

 **IoT**

 :   Agents representing objects in the IoT (Internet of Things) space.
 For example, AEAs paired with hardware devices such as drones, laptops, heat sensors, etc., providing control and receiving data from the device.
-An example is a <a href="../thermometer-skills"> thermometer agent</a>.
+An example is a <a href="thermometer-skills">thermometer agent</a>.

 **Web 2.0 <--> Web 3.0 interface**

 :   Agents that interface and bridge the gap between existing (Web 2.0) and new (Web 3.0) economic models.
-An example is an <a href="../http-connection-and-skill"> AEA that communicates with HTTP clients/servers</a>.
+An example is an <a href="http-connection-and-skill"> AEA that communicates with HTTP clients/servers</a>.

 **Traders**

 :   Agents with access to some data sources that sell the data, access to the data, or access to the usage of the data.
-An example is an <a href="../ml-skills">AEA that continuously sells data to another AEA</a>, who in turn uses it to improve their reinforcement learning model.
+An example is an <a href="ml-skills">AEA that continuously sells data to another AEA</a>, who in turn uses it to improve their reinforcement learning model.

 ## Who is This For?